Full case study ~5 min read

 Stakeholder Alignment: Drove stakeholder alignment around the recommended variant by synthesizing research findings into clear, actionable implementation guidance, demonstrating strong alignment with business goals and diverse user mental models.

-I designed and ran an end-to-end unmoderated usability study to validate a path forward, building on AKQA’s initial hamburger menu concept.
-The study included 75 participants testing three navigation variants, with tasks focused on findability, cognitive load, task efficiency, and perceived value across both product-driven and exploratory journeys.
+Designed 3 navigation variants and ran an end-to-end unmoderated usability studies with 75 participants, evaluating findability, cognitive load, task efficiency, and perceived value across product-driven and exploratory journeys.

 Outcomes